History of the University of California, Santa Barbara: Unstable campus leadership

 During UCSB's first 50 years after joining UC, a recurring theme in its history was a pronounced lack of stability in campus leadership.
 The transfer of the state college to UC had been driven primarily by the Santa Barbara community and was accepted with great reluctance by the Board of Regents.
-The existing UC faculty looked down upon the State College faculty and recommended to the Regents that Santa Barbara could only join UC under harsh conditions: Santa Barbara was to remain a small "regional college" with a separate and lower salary scale for its faculty, who would not be allowed to join the Academic Senate.
+The existing UC faculty looked down upon the state college faculty and recommended to the regents that Santa Barbara could only join UC under harsh conditions: Santa Barbara was to remain a small "regional college" with a separate and lower salary scale for its faculty, who would not be allowed to join the Academic Senate.
 Clarence L. Phelps, the president of the state college, stayed on as the first provost of the new Santa Barbara campus.
-Unfortunately, Phelps was badly hampered by the change in management and the Regents' desire to keep Santa Barbara small, as well as World War II and its attendant constraints on construction.
+Unfortunately, Phelps was badly hampered by the change in management and the regents' desire to keep Santa Barbara small, as well as World War II and its attendant constraints on construction.
 He retired in 1946.

-The Regents allowed the new campus to languish for almost a decade under its second provost, J. Harold Williams, who infuriated the faculty at Santa Barbara by refusing to actually move to the campus he was supposed to be managing.
+The regents allowed the new campus to languish for almost a decade under its second provost, J. Harold Williams, who infuriated the faculty at Santa Barbara by refusing to move to the campus he was supposed to be managing.

 Williams continued to maintain his home in Los Angeles and stayed in an apartment in Santa Barbara on weekdays.
 In public, Williams was bland and "remote," which caused the news media to claim he "lacked color."
 However, in private, he got along well with his closest advisers at the Santa Barbara campus, and helped the campus learn how to deal with the UC bureaucracy.

 In 1955, Williams was succeeded as provost by Clark G. Kuebler, but Kuebler resigned after only nine months, when he was accused of propositioning a male detective he had just met while visiting New York City to recruit faculty members.
+He was arrested by the New York City Police Department on suspicion of assault and loitering in a public place to solicit "a crime against nature".
 Kuebler maintained his innocence and the charges were later dropped, but his academic career was over.
 In the conservative 1950s, a mere accusation of homosexuality "regardless of ... veracity or outcome" was often fatal to an academic career.